Margarita Gritskova

-Life
+Life and career

+Education and early career

 Born in Saint Petersburg, Gritskova studied piano and voice at the Saint Petersburg Conservatory with Irina Petrovna Bogacheva.
-The young artist won several international singing competitions.
-During her studies, she performed the title role in Bizet's Carmen at the Saint Petersburg Conservatory conducted by Mariss Jansons in 2008.
+She won several international singing competitions.
+During her studies, she performed the title role in Bizet's Carmen at the Saint Petersburg Conservatory, conducted by Mariss Jansons, in 2008.
 Gritskova has performed on Tenerife, in St. Moritz and Budapest, among others.

-Since the 2010/11 season, she was a member of the ensemble of Deutsches Nationaltheater Weimar, where she appeared in roles such as Carmen, Ottone in Monteverdi's L'incoronazione di Poppea, Cherubino in Mozart's Le nozze di Figaro, Bramante in Handel's Alcina, Maddalena in Verdi's Rigoletto, Olga in Tchaikovsky's Eugen Onegin, and Flora in Verdi's La traviata.
+From the 2010/11 season, she was a member of the ensemble of the Deutsches Nationaltheater Weimar, where she appeared in roles such as Carmen, Ottone in Monteverdi's L'incoronazione di Poppea, Cherubino in Mozart's Le nozze di Figaro, Bradamante in Handel's Alcina, Maddalena in Verdi's Rigoletto, Olga in Tchaikovsky's Eugene Onegin, and Flora in Verdi's La traviata.

+Vienna State Opera

-With the 2012/13 season, the singer moved on to the Vienna State Opera where she performed especially in Mozart roles, as Dorabella in Così fan tutte, Sesto and Annio in La clemenza di Tito, Idamante in Idomeneo, and Cherubino.
-Rossini roles have included Rosina in Il barbiere di Siviglia, Angelina and Tisbe in La Cenerentola and Isabella in L'italiana in Algeri.
-She also appeared there as Smeton in Donizetti's Anna Bolena, Carmen, Feodor in Mussorgsky's Boris Godunov, Dryad in Ariadne auf Naxos by Richard Strauss, Krista in Janáček's Věc Makropulos, and Masha in Tri sestri by Péter Eötvös.
+From the 2012/13 season, Gritskova joined the ensemble of the Vienna State Opera.
+There she performed especially in Mozart roles, including Dorabella in Così fan tutte, Sesto and Annio in La clemenza di Tito, Idamante in Idomeneo, and Cherubino in Le nozze di Figaro.
+Her Rossini roles included Rosina in Il barbiere di Siviglia, Angelina and Tisbe in La Cenerentola, and Isabella in L'italiana in Algeri.
+She also appeared as Smeton in Donizetti's Anna Bolena, Carmen, Feodor in Mussorgsky's Boris Godunov, the Dryad in Richard Strauss's Ariadne auf Naxos, Krista in Janáček's Věc Makropulos, and Masha in Tri sestri by Péter Eötvös.

+Guest opera engagements

-In 2015, she first appeared at the Salzburg Festival as Cherubino.
-She also performed at the Rossini Festivals in Bad Wildbad and Pesaro, and in 2017 appeared as Isolier in Rossini's Le comte Ory at the Operklosterneuburg festival.
+In 2015, Gritskova first appeared at the Salzburg Festival as Cherubino.
+She also performed at the Rossini festivals in Bad Wildbad and Pesaro, and in 2017 appeared as Isolier in Rossini's Le comte Ory at the Operklosterneuburg festival.
 In 2018, she first performed at the Opernhaus Zürich as Charlotte in Massenet's Werther.

+In 2021, Gritskova returned to the Deutsches Nationaltheater Weimar as Amneris in Verdi's Aida.

+In April 2022, she appeared as Marchesa Melibea in Rossini's Il viaggio a Reims at the Bolshoi Theatre in Moscow, performing the role on 13 and 15 April.

+In March 2023, she sang Angelina in Rossini's La Cenerentola with Victorian Opera at the Melbourne Recital Centre.
+Later that year, she appeared as Princess Eboli in Verdi's Don Carlo at Oper Klosterneuburg.
+In 2025, she sang Princess Eboli in Don Carlos at the Finnish National Opera in Helsinki.